 Our present work is motivated by several physical applications.
 For example, it is well known that Weyl quantization and Wigner functions play an important role in quantum mechanics \cite{peres1995quantum,schroeck2013quantum,doi:10.1142/5287,10.1119/1.2957889}, semiclassical analysis \cite{teufel2003adiabatic,guillemin2013semi,zworski2022semiclassical}, kinetic theory \cite{groot1980relativistic,stephanov2012chiral,HIDAKA2022103989}, optics \cite{Schleich2001,torre2005}, and plasma physics \cite{tracy2014,10.1063/1.5095076}.
-However, the majority of these references are concerned with physics in flat spacetime, and our present result would enable the extension of these methods to the setting of manifolds and vector bundles.
+However, the majority of these references are concerned with physics in flat spacetime, and our results enable the extension of these methods to the setting of manifolds and vector bundles.
 We mention here a few concrete examples.
 It is well known that the use of the Wigner function can be convenient for the description of high-frequency/semiclassical wave propagation, as shown, for example, in the non-relativistic setting in \cite{pulvirenti2006}.
-This offers a phase space alternative to geometric optics/WKB-type approximations which break down at caustics.
+This offers a phase space alternative to geometric optics/WKB-type approximations, which break down at caustics.
 Furthermore, the use of the Wigner function provides a connection between high-frequency/semiclassical wave propagation and the Vlasov equation, in direct connection with kinetic theory \cite{groot1980relativistic}.
-In this context, our results could be applied for the study of wave propagation on manifolds, and a relation to chiral kinetic theory in curved spacetime \cite{liu2018chiral,PhysRevD.105.096019,KAMADA2022104016,Liu_2020,HIDAKA2022103989} could be obtained.
+In this context, our results could be applied to the study of wave propagation on manifolds and could help clarify connections with chiral kinetic theory in curved spacetime \cite{liu2018chiral,PhysRevD.105.096019,KAMADA2022104016,Liu_2020,HIDAKA2022103989}.
 Another possible application is the study of gravitational spin Hall effects \cite{GSHE_reviewCQG}.
 This concerns the spin-dependent propagation of the energy centroids of high-frequency/semiclassical localized wave packets that carry intrinsic angular momentum or spin, such as electromagnetic \cite{Oancea_2020,O2,PhysRevD.109.064020,PhysRevD.102.084013,PhysRevD.110.064020,SHE_QM1}, Dirac \cite{rudiger,audretsch,GSHE_Dirac,SHE_Dirac}, or linearized gravitational \cite{SHE_GW,GSHE_GW,GSHE_lensing,GSHE_lensing2,Frolov_2024} wave packets.
 In these references, the derivation of the gravitational spin Hall effects relies on geometric optics/WKB-type approximations, which have known drawbacks.
-Using the Weyl calculus developed in the present paper, the theoretical foundations of these effects could be improved by deriving Egorov-type theorems for the dynamics of the energy centroids, similar to the cases presented in \cite{teufel2003adiabatic,Teufel2013,DeNittis2017}.
+Using the Weyl calculus developed in the present paper, the theoretical foundations of these effects could be strengthened by deriving Egorov-type theorems for the dynamics of the energy centroids, similar to the cases presented in \cite{teufel2003adiabatic,Teufel2013,DeNittis2017}.